Węgierki Palace

-Węgierki Palace - historic palace in Węgierki (Września County, Poland).
+Węgierki Palace is a historic palace in Węgierki (Września County, Poland).
 Since 1974 national heritage site (Polish: zabytek).

 The palace was built in the second half of the 19th century (around 1890) and has elements of neoclassical architecture.
 This building housed a library and a school.
 Today the building is divided into apartments.
 During 2011 and 2012 a renovation of the palace's facade was carried out.

 There was a natural park, with an area of about 3.06 ha, established in the 19th century.